CChocolatePie/HHEnumeration-Xcode/README.md

 - It will be installed this folder  by default:
 `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`
 - Xcode version 6.1+
+- Tips:<br/>
-- Tips:HHEnumeration depends on IDEIndex,Xcode will auto update the IDEIndex when you open a project, so it will take some seconds.
+HHEnumeration depends on IDEIndex,Xcode will auto update the IDEIndex when you open a project, so it will take some seconds.
 And if you found it doesn't work please use `Command + S` IDEIndex will be updated too.

 -